Hongsworth/ES-synth-starter/sawtooth.md

 ## Sawtooth Wave Tone

-This was done by setting an array of stepsizes corresponding to each note on the piano and when the wave is being generated the step sizes is added on to the phase accumulator to produce the sawtooth wave.
+This was done by setting an array of stepsizes[] corresponding to each note on the piano.
+The program samples at a frequency of 22000 and at each period if a key was pressed then the correpoding step size is added to the phase accumulator, therefore creating a sawtooth wave.